42Bastian/new_bjl/exp/gpufire256/readme.md

-# 256 byte 68k fire
+# 256 byte GPU Fire

-For BPE, build with DEBUG=1
+For BPE, build with DEBUG=1 and enable BIOS.

 Launch with VirtualJaguar with Bios: make BIOS=1 vj_rom